A Rotten Egg

 The first Egg Fu was a Robert Kanigher creation that hit on almost every Asian stereotype of World War II.
 He had a face like a war time propaganda poster, a Fu Manchu mustache (prehensile, no less) and spoke with an "Amelicans will be velly solly" accent.
 He schemed to blow up a U.S. Navy fleet but was defeated by Wonder Woman.
 At one point Wonder Woman actually gets literally blown to smithereens-- only to find that the Amazons conveniently have a machine that undoes just exactly that kind of death.
 Shades of the Bat-Shark-Repellent!
 Egg Fu is occasionally shown as having a prehensile mustache which can function as a hand.

 Making A Bad Thing Worse

 As if that weren't bad enough, the character was re-heated (sorry) as Egg Fu the Fifth.
 What happened to the ones in between, I think we're all better off not knowing.
-This time Wonder Woman defeated the big egg by doing a flemenco dance and clanging her bracelets together until he shattered.
-Like I said, these stories must have been pharmaceutically inspired.
+Despite being essentially a sapient egg, this Egg Fu lusted after Wonder Woman's body, thereby bringing in the only Asian stereotype that had been missing from his predecessor.
+This time Wonder Woman defeated the big egg by doing a flamenco dance and clanging her bracelets together until he shattered.
+As I said, these stories must have been pharmaceutically inspired.